knative/test-infra/ci/manual_release.md

 ## The release.sh script

-The `release.sh` script automates the creation of Knative releases, either nightly or versioned ones.
+The `release.sh` script in the `hack` directory automates the creation of Knative releases, either nightly or versioned ones.

 By default, the script creates a nightly release but does not publish it anywhere.